 Mesh Workshop is an adaptable multi-disciplinary collective working across architecture, design, art and local engagement.
 Our work aims to harness the positive power of community ambition.
 We use our connections and design tools to help identify and co-create the spaces, structures and plans that allow existing communities to connect and grow around shared ideas.
 Working together to create fun, informed environments with broad ownership.

 In 2015 Mesh was shortlisted for an RIBA constructing communities competition and in 2017 the practice won the London Planning Awards for best community project for its work on the Peckham Coal Line.
 Today our collective is part of Mayor of London’s Special Assistance Team engaging in a wide range of small and medium scale transformation projects around the capital.

-selected public projects
+selected urban scale projects

 selected residential architecture

 Louise is part of Forum for the Future's System Innovation Lab - working on experimental collaborative projects including playing a key role in the Civil Society Futures team.

 While studying Architecture at Central Saint Martins Nick launched the Peckham Coal Line bringing local residents together to adopt and connect unused open spaces to form a public linear park.
 Before his Diploma Nick worked at Knox Bhavan Architects gaining experience in residential and public parks projects.
 Nick has also worked at ASSEMBLE architects and the Peabody Trust.
 Before Architecture Nick was a travel writer and photographer.
 He contributed to several Rough Guides and Alistair Sawday’s and in 2012 wrote a cycling guide to the capital entitled ‘Where to Ride London’.

 Anna Rose Hughes

 Anna Rose is our go to planting an landscape specialist – She runs her own landscape design company and is a key part of the Coal Line instating ‘grow the line’ and the planters at Bidwell Street.